Ferrer movement: Barcelona

-Ferrer was the center of Barcelonan libertarian education for the decade between his return and his death.
-The Escuela Moderna's program, from Ferrer's anticlericalism to the quality of guest intellectual lecturers, had impressed even middle-class liberal reformers.
+Ferrer was the center of Barceloinan libertarian education for the decade between his return and his death.
+The Escola Moderna's program, from Ferrer's anticlericalism to the quality of guest intellectual lecturers, had impressed even middle-class liberal reformers.
 Anarchist Emma Goldman credited the success of the school's expansion to Ferrer's methodical administrative ability.

 Other schools and centers in his model spread across Spain and to South America.
-By the time Ferrer opened a satellite school in the nearby textile center Vilanova i la Geltrú towards the end of 1905, Ferrer schools in the image of his Moderna Escuela, for both children and adults, grew across eastern Spain: 14 in Barcelona and 34 across Catalonia, Valencia, and Andalusia.
+By the time Ferrer opened a satellite school in the nearby textile center Vilanova i la Geltrú towards the end of 1905, Ferrer schools in the image of his Escola Moderna, for both children and adults, grew across eastern Spain: 14 in Barcelona and 34 across Catalonia, Valencia, and Andalusia.
 The Spanish Republicans and the secular League of Freethinkers organized their own classes using materials from the school press, with around 120 such rationalist schools in all.

 International movement

 Ferrer schools spread as far as Geneva, Liverpool, Milan, São Paulo, and New York.
 Their variety complicates their comprehensive study.

 The resulting Ferrer movement's philosophy of pedagogy had two distinct tendencies: towards non-didactic freedom from dogma, and the more didactic fostering of counter-hegemonic beliefs.
 Towards non-didactic freedom from dogma, Ferrer fulfilled the child-centered tradition of Rousseau, Pestalozzi, and Froebel by "opting out" of the traditional systems of Spanish education.
 Ferrer's pedagogy advanced an "ideal" of education against a critique of the "evils" of schooling systems.
 Towards the didactic fostering of counter-hegemonic beliefs, the Ferrer schools of Barcelona, Lausanne, Liverpool, and Clivio (northern Italy) advocated for the school's role in driving sociopolitical change.
 They sought to change society by changing the school, that rational education would address error and ignorance.